flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/holds.md

 - To lose energy in the plane (altitude or speed)
 - To burn of fuel

-Sometimes holds are used because of topographical constraints, Innsbruck-Kranebitten International Airport (LOWI) is a good example of such constraint because is situated in a vally as can be seen in the picture below.
+Sometimes holds are used because of topographical constraints, Innsbruck-Kranebitten International Airport (LOWI) is a good example of such constraint because it is situated in a valley as can be seen in the picture below.

 ![LOWI](../../assets/advanced-guides/holds/LOWI.png)